-- Excessive skin pigmentation can be from a number of causes including UV exposure, hormones, skin trauma, and congenital.
+- Excessive skin pigmentation can be from a number of causes including UV exposure, hormones, skin trauma, and congenital(existing from birth).

 - Pigmentation can be treated with lasers and lightening creams.

 - The mode of treatment used will be dependent on the type of pigmentation, patient preference, and patient risk tolerance.

 - Pigmentation can be classified into epidermal (superficial), dermal (deep), and mixed.

 - Different lasers are used for different types of skin pigmentation and skin types

 - UV protection/sunscreen is paramount in the treatment of pigmentation